-Princeton Theological Seminary offers five master’s degree programs.
-Students entering beginning in the 2021-2022 academic year will find diversity and experiential learning at the forefront of Princeton Seminary’s new curriculum.
+Princeton Theological Seminary offers six master’s degree programs.
+Students will find diversity and experiential learning at the forefront of Princeton Seminary’s new curriculum.
 Students are exposed to different theological voices and perspectives on campus and in the community.
 Coursework emphasizes the development of each individual student's spiritual life and goals, while preparing them with the leadership development and academic rigor essential for flourishing in the 21st century.

 The result is a variety of programs that prepare students to meet the current and future needs of both church and society: